 | Emergency Fund | Unexpected expenses |

-- Save money on flights and hotels
+- Cut costs on returning flights and contriving hotels

 - Avoid overcrowded attractions